robisim74/angular-library-starter/README.md

     If you want the library will be compatible with Server Side Rendering:
     * `window`, `document`, `navigator` and other browser types do not exist on the server
     * don't manipulate the _nativeElement_ directly

+## <a name="9"></a>9 Inlining of templates and stylesheets
+From _Angular Package Format v5.0_:

+> Component libraries are typically implemented using stylesheets and html templates stored in separate files.
+While it's not required, we suggest that component authors inline the templates and stylesheets into their FESM files as well as *.metadata.json files by replacing the stylesheetUrls and templateUrl with stylesheets and template metadata properties respectively.
+This simplifies consumption of the components by application developers.

+_ngc_ compiler still does not support inlining of templates & styles.
+But if you want, you can follow this suggestion: [Inlining of templates and stylesheets](https://github.com/robisim74/angular-library-starter/blob/master/INLINING.md).

 ## Built with this starter
 - [angular-l10n](https://github.com/robisim74/angular-l10n) *An Angular library to translate messages, dates and numbers*